 Deposit: Successful applicants will then be issued with an offer letter.
 Upon acceptance of their place, applicants will be required to pay a non-refundable deposit of £4,500.
 The balance of course fees will need to be paid in accordance to the LFA Terms and Conditions.

-- A-levels: 2 A-Levels with grade C or above (preferred subjects: Art & Design, Photography, Film & Media Production, Film & Media Studies, Drama, English)
+- A-levels: 3 A-Levels minimum BBC (preferred subjects: Art & Design, Photography, Film & Media Production, Film & Media Studies, Drama, English)

-To succeed in your studies at the LFA, it is essential that you can communicate effectively in English.
-You may need to provide evidence of this if English is not your first language.
-The only exception is EU students who have previously studied and been examined in English.
-For international students, we can only accept the IELTS UKVI qualification.
-We require a minimum IELTS score of 6.0 with no less than 5.5 in each band).
+To study at LFA, it is essential that you can communicate effectively in English.
+You will need to provide evidence of your proficiency if English is not your first language.
+For international students, we accept the IELTS ACADEMIC qualification (minimum IELTS score of 6.0 with no less than 5.5 in each band).